Mind The Gap: Quantifying Mechanistic Gaps in Algorithmic Reasoning via Neural Compilation: Related Work

 \paragraph{Differentiable Computing} Previous work has considered differentiable models of computation, such as LSTMS or other RNNs \cite{hochreiter1997long}.
 This was expanded by Neural Turing Machines and Hybrid Differentiable Computers \cite{graves2014neural, graves2016hybrid}.
-However, sequential models of computation are often exceptionally difficult to train, which was a big factor in the invention of transformers \cite{pascanu2013difficulty, vaswani2017attention, Kaiser2016}.
-We view the history of differentiable computing as further evidence supporting the \texttt{NC}-Learnability hypothesis.
+However, sequential models of computation are often exceptionally difficult to train, which was a big factor in the invention of GNNs and transformers \cite{pascanu2013difficulty, vaswani2017attention, Kaiser2016, deletang2022neural}.